ssanchezor/GNN-RS/README.md

 |10.000| 38.200 | 401.000 |
 |80.000| 52.600 | 3.272.000 |

-#### Working files for models without features with `build_dataset.py`

-The dataset we will be use for our models depend if there are some feature or not.
-First case is just without any feture.
+#### Creating train and test datasets `build_dataset.py`

-So, we need to transform the previous filtered csv in to working files that will resemble the Movilens indexed format for all items and customers.
-The program that will make this conversion is `build_dataset.py`
+We need to transform the previous filtered dataset to train and test datasets.

+Also, data has to be presented in a indexed format for all items and costumers in order to be able to define the adjacency matrix.

-We will need to specifiy the csv with our filtered dataset in the main procedure
+In order to do this, we will need to specifiy the generated dataset file (csv) in the main procedure:

 ```
 if __name__ == '__main__':
-    transactions = transactions = pd.read_csv("../data/transactions_ddup_2019-09-22_nart_5_ncust_20_ncustr_80000.csv")
+   transactions = pd.read_csv("../data/transactions_ddup_2019-09-22_nart_5_ncust_20_ncustr_80000.csv")
 ```
 After running the program, it will generate the working files we need to use to run the models

-Customer-article transactions are sorted by users and then by date for each user.
-The first transaction will be used for the test dataset.
+Then, customer-article transactions are first sorted by user and transaction date.

-##### ../data/customer.test.article

-This is the general format:
+Visualizing results:

+`../data/customer.test.article'`

+General format:
 | customer_id | article_id | label| t_dat|
 |:-----------:|:----------:|:----:|:----:|
 |...|...|...|...|